-The roof removal started on a calm and sunny weekend, with crew members attaching ropes to body harnesses, then climbing high atop the old Feed Mill – definitely not a job for anyone scared of heights.
-Standing on the old tin roof with a 40 degree pitch that’s over 40 feet high, the crew forcibly removed tin, wood decking and the rafters – all of which had been in place for a century.
+The roof removal started on a calm and sunny weekend, with crew members attaching ropes to body harnesses, then climbing high atop the old mill – definitely not a job for anyone scared of heights.
+Standing on the old tin roof with a 40-degree pitch that’s over 40-feet high, the crew forcibly removed tin, wood decking and the rafters – all of which had been in place for a century.

 The task was further complicated by the poor condition of the building.
 We had delayed removing the roof while we worked to stabilize the building – we’d discovered that the interior brick walls had lost much of their grout.
 The original, old time grout that remained had become chalky and sandy, and could literally be wiped off with your hand.
 A leaky roof and years of rain and neglect had eroded whole sections of grout, leaving bricks sitting in a stack with nothing around them.
 The building was not as stable as we had assumed!